-Alkaloid AD Skopje (the Parent Company) and its subsidiaries produce and sell wide range of pharmaceutical, chemical and cosmetic products, as well as goods from herbal origin.
-The Parent Company (hereinafter referred to as "the Group") has seventeen subsidiaries and one Foundation in the Republic of Macedonia and other countries.
-For the list of the subsidiaries refer to Note 2.4 to the consolidated financial statements.
+Alkaloid AD Skopje (the Parent Company) and its subsidiaries produce and sell a wide range of pharmaceutical, chemical and cosmetic products, as well as goods from herbal origin.
+The Parent Company (hereinafter referred to as "the Group") has eighteen subsidiaries and one Foundation in the Republic of Macedonia and other countries.
+For the list of the subsidiaries refer to Note 2.4.

 Production facilities of the Group are located in Skopje and Belgrade.

 Alkaloid AD Skopje, the Parent Company is a joint stock company, established and with head office in the Republic of Macedonia.
-The registered address of the Parent Company is: Aleksandar Makedonski 12 1000 Skopje, Republic of Macedonia
+The registered address of the Parent Company is:

+Aleksandar Makedonski 12

+1000 Skopje, Republic of Macedonia